 With hundreds of great free-to-play games to choose from, from Fortnite: Battle Royale to League of Legends to Kingdom Rush, it’s possible to never spend a nickel in your efforts to thwart alien invasions, destroy evil orcs, and deliver a beating to unsuspecting opponents.
 “Free-to-play” no longer indicates a low level of quality, either, and we’ve played plenty of titles that give full-priced video games a run for their money.
-Here are some of the best free-to-play games available right now, regardless of whether you’re a PC or console gamer.
+Here are some of the best free-to-play games available right now, broken down by genre, regardless of whether you’re a PC or console gamer.